wp-plugins/improvely-for-woocommerce/readme.txt

 === Improvely for WooCommerce ===
 Contributors: dangrossman
-Tags: analytics, stats, marketing, advertising, conversion tracking, ad tracker, conversions, link cloaker, woocommerce, improvely, link tracker
+Tags: improvely, woocommerce, conversion tracking, link tracker, cloaking, cloaker, click tracker, ad tracker, conversions, analytics
 Requires at least: 2.8
 Tested up to: 4.2.2
 Stable tag: trunk

-Add Improvely to your WooCommerce-powered store to see where every purchase came from, and prevent PPC click fraud.
+Improvely shows you the traffic source of every sale on your site, plus protects your PPC ads from click fraud.

 == Description ==

-* Identify the source of every purchase - what sites, searches, ads and keywords bring customers to your shop.
+* Identify the source of every purchase - what sites, searches, ads and keywords bring customers to your site.
 * Track the performance of all your online marketing at AdWords, Bing Ads, Facebook and everywhere else you advertise.
 * Monitor your ads for click fraud &mdash; protect your budget from competitors and bots!